Russia Election Hacking Not ‘News,’ CIA Boss Mike Pompeo Says — Attacks By Russia ‘Not Particularly Original’

 Hewitt in his interview with Pompeo — a former Kansas congressional rep and businessman who was elected to the House in 2010 as part of the ultraconservative “Tea Party” movement — never asked what, specifically, the administration and the CIA are currently doing to curtail future Russian election hacks.
 Pompeo was appointed to the CIA post by Trump and assumed the job on January 23.

-Insteadm Hewitt focused much of the interview on “leaks,” with Pompeo laying blame on “worship” of National Security Agency document leaker Edward Snowden for what Pompeo said are “accelerated” leaks from within the Trump administration and intelligence community.
+Instead, Hewitt focused much of the interview on “leaks,” with Pompeo laying blame on “worship” of National Security Agency document leaker Edward Snowden for what Pompeo said are “accelerated” leaks from within the Trump administration and intelligence community.

 “I think there is a phenomenon, the worship of Edward Snowden, and those who steal American secrets for the purpose of self-aggrandizement or money or for whatever their motivation may be, does seem to be on the increase,” Pompeo told Hewitt, though he cited no evidence for an increase in such leaks.